How Can I Estimate What My Property Is Worth?

 Home Value Estimator (HVE) or Automated Valuation Model (AVM)

 Online home value estimators are available on various websites such as Zillow, Trulia, and HomeLight.
 The automated valuation model typically uses a combination of user data and public transaction records to estimate a home value.
 This method will usually give you a value range for your house based on that information.
-HomeLight’s estimation will also compare a no-obligation cash offer through our Simple Sale platform estimating what you might receive if you placed your home on the open market using a top real estate agent.
+HomeLight’s estimation will also compare a no-obligation cash offer through our Simple Sale platform, estimating what you might receive if you place your home on the open market using a top real estate agent.

 Allen says knowing the agent option is important because online home value estimators have limitations.
-They lack the ability to physically see your house along with any upgrades you’ve done, whereas, an agent can physically walk through your home.
+They lack the ability to physically see your house, along with any upgrades you’ve done, whereas an agent can physically walk through your home.
 He recommends scheduling a comparative market analysis for more detailed information.

 Comparative market analysis (CMA)

 A comparative market analysis, also known as a CMA, is typically done by a real estate agent who compares your property with similar homes in your neighborhood.
 Factors that agents consider are location, total square footage, number of bedrooms, condition, and any amenities, such as a neighborhood golf course.
-Some agents will charge a fee of approximately $100 to $200 to do a CMA report.
-Other agents will provide a CMA for free as it’s considered a way to market their services to potential clients.

 Professional appraisal